Join My Lab

 Join my research team at Tufts CS!
 Become part of the growing and energetic Tufts ML Research Group.

-• Up to 1 new Ph.D. student to join in Fall 2021 (exceptionally qualified students please apply!)
+• Up to 1 new Ph.D. student to join in Fall 2025 to help with an NSF-funded project (exceptionally qualified students please apply to Tufts!)

 Keep reading below for the skills I'm looking for, some possible high-level project ideas, etc.